 Where practical, shoreline management planning and regulation should be coordinated with other natural resource planning efforts (local, state, federal and tribal), including critical areas protection, affecting the cities of Omak and Okanogan, Okanogan County and Colville Tribes; a comprehensive system of consistent policies and regulations is the desired outcome.

 The city of Omak recognizes and honors the sovereignty of the Confederated Tribes of the Colville Reservation (CCT) and the tribal government’s authority over lands within the exterior boundary of the Colville Indian Reservation.
-In administering this SMP, Okanogan County and the cities of Omak and Okanogan should defer to its Intergovernmental Land Use Planning Agreement with the Colville Tribes when addressing shoreline management issues on tribal trust lands outside the boundaries of the Colville Indian Reservation.
+In administering this SMP, Omak should defer to its Intergovernmental Land Use Planning Agreement with the Colville Tribes when addressing shoreline management issues on tribal trust lands outside the boundaries of the Colville Indian Reservation.

 As part of a comprehensive approach to management of critical freshwater habitat and other river and stream values, the city encourages the integration of the provisions herein, including those for critical areas, shoreline stabilization, fill, vegetation conservation, water quality, flood hazard reduction, and specific uses, to protect human health and safety and to protect and restore the corridor's ecological functions and ecosystem-wide processes into other parts of the Omak Municipal Code.

-In designating shoreline areas on publically-owned land, the city of Omak should consider the uses planned, local and specific agency plans and potential leases for private uses and activities by the agency with management authority.
+In designating shoreline areas on public-owned land, the city of Omak should consider the uses planned, local and specific agency plans and potential leases for private uses and activities by the agency with management authority.

 Development and uses within shoreline areas should be conditioned to ensure that the proposed use or activity does not result in unanticipated or undesired impacts to other property owners (such as increased flood or geohazards to other property(ies), either upstream, downstream and across the stream), or result in loss of shoreline ecological functions.